Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 View/Edit .htaccess File in WordPress

-Next, you need to add this line at the bottom of your .htaccess file:
+Next, you need to add the following code at the bottom of your .htaccess file:

 php_value max_execution_time 300